EmilyFotopoulou/Geomaps_pie.py/README.md

 # Inputs <a name="Inputs"></a>
 The program requires 4 inputs to run.
-1)	A shape file (.shp) with the country and or regions to be plotted.
-Shape files vary throughout different databases, may not have the required columns.
+1)	A shapefile (.shp) with the country and or regions to be plotted.
+Shapefiles vary throughout different databases, may not have the required columns.
 File needs to contain a column with geographical named divisions (e.g.ADM1_EN).
 To amend this, please see section below.
 E.g.:

 <div align="center">
   <img width="800" alt="image" src="https://github.com/user-attachments/assets/719f4e97-0a57-42eb-8b4b-3a8b0e77c144">